ARRGGHHH I’m Psionic

 The following mechanisms increase a character’s psionic strength (half to attack strength, half to defense strength).
 This strength will be spent before the innate strength, and recover at the same time as the psionic strength at the same rate:

-• The helm of telepathy increases psionic strength by 40 (in additional to providing a +4 to saving throws vs. psionic blast).
+• The helm of telepathy increases psionic strength by 40 (in additional to providing a +4 to saving throws vs. Psionic Blast).

 • A dull gray ioun stone increases psionic strength by 10, to a maximum of 50 (e.g. 5 ioun stones)